-Common open-source LLM inference engines focus on pure-text inputs, restricting requests to tokenized sequences.
-To enable mix-interaction in MixLM, we extended the input interface to additionally accept precomputed embedding tensors.
-These embeddings are transmitted using a structured \textit{feature payload} abstraction added to the gRPC request schema.
-Each feature payload encapsulates a binary buffer containing tensor values, along with metadata specifying the tensor's shape, element type, and optional serialization format (e.g., NumPy~\citep{numpy}-compatible).
-This design allows clients to include dense embeddings alongside text inputs without modifying the text-based interface or introducing format-specific logic in the serving stack.
+To support MixLM’s mixed-interaction design, we extend the serving interface to accept precomputed embedding tensors alongside text.
+Embeddings are transmitted via a structured \emph{feature payload} added to the gRPC request schema, consisting of a binary tensor buffer and metadata specifying shape, data type, and optional serialization format (e.g., NumPy~\citep{numpy}).

-On the server side, the preprocessing module decodes and validates these feature payloads into native tensor objects, applying metadata-driven reshaping and casting as necessary.
-The resulting tensors are then attached to the model input context for downstream inference.
-This approach enables direct reuse of the embeddings computed by upstream retrieval or feature pipelines, avoiding redundant re-computation and reducing latency.
-The extended schema remains fully backward-compatible with existing text-only requests while introducing minimal overhead in serialization and deserialization.
+On the server side, the preprocessing module decodes and validates feature payloads into native tensors using metadata-driven reshaping and casting, and attaches them to the model input context.
+This enables direct reuse of embeddings produced by upstream pipelines, avoiding redundant computation and reducing latency.
+The schema remains fully backward-compatible with text-only requests and introduces minimal serialization overhead.

-\subsubsection{Shared-Prefix Prefill Optimization}
+\subsection{Shared-Prefix Prefill Optimization}